Title: The Nightingale

 An entertaining read but sadly not quite the experience I had built this up to be in my mind.
 I much preferred Kristin Hannah’s ‘The Great Alone‘ and feel that is much better written book

-Still three stars as it was a well put together story that did tug on the old heartstrings.
+But at least it was a well crafted story that at times tugged on the heartstrings.